rakshitraj/webdev/README.md

 ## How to serve new pages in Flask

-Now that we have out 'Homepage' up and running, it is time to include and serve other pages in our web app.
-We are going to serve an 'About' page.
+Now that we have out _Homepage_ up and running, it is time to include and serve other pages in our web app.
+We are going to serve an _About_ page.
 To do this, we create a new `html` file in the `templates` folder called `about.html` which will contain something like

 ```html
 <html>